Snakes are long and thin, with their mouth being the only apparent opening.

-Most snakes prefer the warmer, tropical regions, but snakes are capable of making different habitats their home.
+Most snakes live in warmer, tropical regions, but snakes are capable of making different habitats their home.
 Deserts, water, and forests are other places where snakes live, lay eggs and produce their young.

-Inexperienced snake enthusiasts might well ask how to snakes lay eggs when they look at the long, slender body that some snakes possess.
+You might well ask yourself “how do snakes lay eggs?” when you see the long, slender body that some snakes possess.

 Snakes reproduce through the process of internal fertilization.
 Just like birds and marsupial mammals, snakes have a cloaca.
 The cloaca isn’t only used for waste elimination but for reproduction purposes too.
 When the time comes to lay their eggs, these eggs pass through the cloaca.